Sea-Dweller vs Submariner vs GMT-Master II: Tool Watch 2026 Updates

 2. Rolex Submariner Ref.
 5513

 The 5513 is one of the longest-running Submariner references and a favorite among purists.
-Its no-date dial, crown guards, and long production span resulted in many subtle variations that collectors continue to study and appreciate.
+Its no-date dial, crown guards, and long production span produced many subtle variations that collectors continue to study.

 • Case: 40mm stainless steel